smith-security/oauth2-jwt-bearer/README.md

 ### Why?

 OAuth2 / OIDC flows are complicated enough that it warrants having an implementation to fall back on.
-The scope of this library is one specific flow to make the implementation manageable.
+This library provides a specific flow to make the implementation manageable.
 It would be nice to have a complete set of flow implentations, but the reality is that OAuth2 doesn't really offer much in the terms of interoperability - it